OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 python emirge_makedb.py
 ```

 This will download the SILVA_132_SSUREF_Nr99 files to your computer, which contain >600,000 reference 16S rRNA gene sequences.
 It will then proceed to clustering and making a bowtie-index file.
 Be patient.
-This takes over an hour on a typical PC, which is why I have done this for you and am sharing the output in this github entry.
+This takes over an hour on a typical PC, which is why I have done this for you, and I am sharing the output over my private server.
 Instead of running emirge_makedb.py, download them to the emirge folder:

 ```sh
 cd /opt/local/software/EMIRGE
 wget
 ```

+Please keep in mind that I may delete these files at some point in the future.
+In that case you will need to run the makedb file.
+You can preserve the ouput by copying the files to you /data folder.
+That way they will not be lost when you shut your docker down.
+Alternatively  you can use docke commit (see instructions to docker).